 Merely reading a book summary is not enough.

-There are lots of new ideas that you can learn from the book.
+There are plenty of new ideas that you can learn from the book.

 Other Recommended Book Summaries